cppfw/prorab/wiki/TutorialBuildLibrary.md

 # Building C/C++ library

-To build a C/C++ library with prorab we can use a `prorab-build-lib` definition.
+To build a C/C++ library with prorab we can use a `prorab-build-lib` macro.

 But before we have to define some input variables if needed:
 - `this_soname` - 'so' name for shared library, for example 0.